William M. Timlin

-Early life
+Biography

-He was born in Ashington, Northumberland, the son of a colliery fireman.
-He showed talent for drawing at Morpeth Grammar School, and received a scholarship to the Armstrong College of Art in Newcastle.
-In 1912, he joined his parents in Kimberley, South Africa where he completed his training in art and architecture and remained for the rest of his life.
+William Mitcheson Timlin was born in Ashington, Northumberland, the son of Peter Timlin, a colliery fireman, and his wife Margaret Mitcheson.
+His talent for drawing at Morpeth Grammar School earned him a scholarship to the Armstrong College of Art in Newcastle.
+In 1912, he accompanied his parents to Kimberley, South Africa where he was apprenticed to the British architect D.W.
+Greatbatch.
+In 1914, he passed the South Kensington Board of Education Art examinations with Honours and, that year, founded the Art section of the Kimberley Athenaeum Club, and was the club's chairman until it disbanded in the 1940s.